-Successful businesses have project plans.
-They also have project managers to carry out those plans.
-To be a successful research site, you too should have a plan for each of your protocols and someone assigned to ensure that tasks are carried out accurately and in a timely manner.
+Successful businesses have project plans and project managers to carry out those plans.
+To find success at a research site, institutional staff need a plan for each protocol and a designated manager ensure tasks are carried out accurately and in a timely manner.

 Beyond just setting timelines, a project plan should include the following components:

-- Set Timelines: What is the length of the protocol?
-What is your projected study startup timeframe?
-What are your deadlines for items such as IRB reviews, enrollment activities, etc.?
+- Set timelines: Envision the length of the project, projected study startup timeframe, and deadlines for items such as IRB reviews, enrollment activities, etc.

-- Defined Resources: Who or what is needed to complete the protocol?
-Do you have access to all the resources you need?
+- Defined resources: Consider who or what is needed to complete the protocol, and if staff has access to those resources.

-- Communication Details: What will need to be communicated to the team, how will this be done, and who will do it?
+- Communication details: Outline what needs to be communicated to the team, including how it will be done and who will do it.

-- Associated Risks: What are the risks associated with conducting the protocol?
-How will these risks be mitigated, should problems arise?
+- Associated risks: Understand the risks associated with conducting the protocol and how they will be mitigated if problems arise.

-After completing an effective project plan, it is time to look at the process for completing that project, or protocol.
+After completing an effective project plan, it is time to look at the process to complete the project or protocol.
 Clinical trial project management can be broken down into a five-step process:

-In this phase, consider pre-trial activities – tasks that lead up to acquiring trials such as business development, feasibility analysis and even general patient recruitment to build your database.
+In this phase, consider pre-trial activities: tasks leading to acquiring trials such as business development, feasibility analysis, and general patient recruitment to build a database.

 With the protocol in hand, the planning phase begins.
-This is where you will use the components listed above under project planning to determine who will be responsible for which activities and within what timeframe.
+Use the components listed above to determine who is responsible for which activities and within what time frame.

-The third phase of the project is the actual execution of the protocol – scheduling patient visits, submitting CRFs, processing payments, etc.
+The third phase is the actual execution of the protocol: scheduling patient visits, submitting case report forms (CRFs), processing payments, etc.

-The monitoring phase can be applied to both internal monitoring of protocol activities and as part of the regular monitoring from your sponsor/CRO.
-Internal monitoring at the site can be particularly useful in uncovering gaps or inefficiencies, which may require you to re-assess the initial project plan.
-Catching these early can help reduce any problems later on.
+The monitoring phase applies to both internal monitoring of protocol activities and as part of the regular monitoring from the sponsor or contract research organization (CRO).
+Internal monitoring at the site is particularly useful in uncovering gaps or inefficiencies, which may require an initial project plan to be re-assessed.
+Catching these early helps reduce any roadblocks later.

-The last phase is to analyze your results, and can go hand in hand with the monitoring phase.
-Running reports regularly throughout the protocol lifecycle will provide you insight into the success of the study at your site.
-Upon study completion, you can also reflect on how the project went.
-What was completed well?
-Was it on time?
-What needs to be improved for the next protocol?
+The last phase is to analyze the results, which can go hand in hand with the monitoring phase.
+Running reports regularly throughout the protocol lifecycle will provide sites with insight into the success of the study.
+Upon study completion, teams should also reflect on how the project went, particularly noting if the project was completed well, on time, and anticipated improvements for the next protocol.

-Project planning is an art that, when done well, can lead to successful clinical trials and an increased sense of unity among staff members.
-A key part of project planning is to include the right mix of people and processes, and ensure smooth communication between all parties involved.
-Before you begin your next study, make sure you have a project plan in place that covers the entire scope of the protocol.
+Project planning is an art, and when done well, leads to successful clinical trials and an increased sense of unity among staff.
+A key part of project planning is to include the right mix of people and processes, ensuring smooth communication between all parties.
+Before beginning another study, make sure to have a project plan in place coving the entire scope of the protocol.